bridgeduan/openttd-python/README.txt

 5.1.1) Adding chatcommands:
 ------ --------------------
 The pluginsystem has a very simple way to add chatcommands.
 From your plugin class, you can do self.registerChatCommand(commandname, commandcallback)
 The callback is just a function that gets executed when the chatcommand is called.
-The event the command came from is passed as an argument.
+The event the command came from and the command given are passed as an argument.
 You can respond to the command with event.respond("msg")

 5.1.2) Adding callbacks:
 ------ -----------------